jibrilsharafi/AdvancedLogger/README.md

 - [ ] **Customizable paths**: allow to set a custom path when creating the AdvancedLogger object.
 - [ ] **Automatic log clearing**: if the free memory is less than a certain threshold, the oldest logs should be deleted, keeping the memory usage under control.
 - [ ] **Log to SD card**: the ability to log to an external SD card would be a great addition, as it would allow to store a much larger amount of logs.
-- [ ] **Dump to serial**: implement a functino that dumps the entire log to the serial, so that it can be accessed in real time.
+- [ ] **Dump to serial**: implement a function that dumps the entire log to the serial, so that it can be accessed in real time.
 - [ ] **Remove ArduinoJson dependency**: the library is used only for the configuration file, and as such it could be removed by implementing a simpler configuration in .txt format.
 - [ ] **Upgrade to LittleFS**: the SPIFFS library is deprecated, and as such it should be replaced with the LittleFS library.
 - [ ] **Test other microcontrollers**: the library is currently tested only on the ESP32S3, but it should be tested on other microcontrollers to ensure compatibility.
 - [ ] **MQTT integration**: the ability to send logs to an MQTT server would be a great addition, as it would allow to monitor the device remotely.
+- [ ] **Consistent spacing**: the spacing between the different parts of the log should be consistent, to make it easier to read.